seanhess/bazookaguys/README.md

 * <script async></script> loading

 * (clean) use signals/events instead of $rootScope.broadcast
-* (clean) going back to the main page should clean up the game.
+* (clean) going back to the main page should clean up the game. (music doesn't stop, doesn't remove you from the game)
 * (idea) switch game/matches when you switch matches?

 * DONE deploy to server with REAL domain (can heroku do it?
 Do you need hosting?)